Stocks, dollar gain on strong U.S. retail sales

 U.S. Treasuries yields neared session lows after the IMF comments raised doubts that Greece was close to a deal to avert default, spurring safe-haven demand for U.S. government debt.

-Yields on German 10-year Bunds, the benchmark for euro zone borrowing costs, fell 12 basis points to 0.89 percent.
+Yields on German 10-year Bunds DE10YT=TWEB, the benchmark for euro zone borrowing costs, fell 12 basis points to 0.89 percent.

 British 10-year gilts posted their strongest one-day price gain in four weeks, tracking German bond prices higher after the IMF broke off talks with Greece.